Niketkumardheeryan/ML-CaPsule/recommendation_system/README.md

-# Recommendation System (This is the system which basically recommends about movies)
+# Recommendation System ( This is the system which basically gives  recommendation about movies )

 ## About the Project